hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ## 2.3 Limitations

-Because HAPI requires a single time column to be the first column, this requires each record (one row of data) to be associated with one time value (the first value in the row).
-This has implications for serving files with multiple time arrays in them.
-Supposed a file contains 1-second data, 3-second data, and 5-second data, all from the same measurement but averaged differently.
+Because HAPI requires a single time column to be the first column, each record (one row of data) must be associated with one time value (the first value in the row).
+This has implications for serving files with multiple time arrays.
+Suppose a file contains 1-second data, 3-second data, and 5-second data, all from the same measurement but averaged differently.
 A HAPI server could expose this data, but not as a single dataset.
-To a HAPI server, each time resolution could be presented as a separate dataset, each with its own unique time array.
+To a HAPI server, each time resolution could be presented as a separate dataset, each with its unique time array.

 Note that there are only a few supported data types: `isotime`, `string`, `integer`, and `double`.
 This is intended to keep the client code simple in terms of dealing with the data stream.
-However, the spec may be expanded in the future to include other types, such as 4-byte floating-point values (which would be called float), or 2-byte integers (which would be called short).
+However, the spec may be expanded to include other types, such as 4-byte floating-point values (which would be called float), or 2-byte integers (which would be called short).

 # 3 Endpoints